andylolu2/YourMumBot/README.md

 ### Memory requirements

-1GB of RAM is barely sufficient to run all related services for this model.
+1 GB of RAM is barely sufficient to run all related services for this model.
 Swap file is needed to prevent Out-Of-Memory errors.